Halcyon days, now wars are ending.

 This is a very old tradition that begins a week to ten days before Winter Solstice and ends in the same time span after.
 Some prefer to begin on Christmas Eve and continue through 12th Night, or they might observe these time-out-of-time days between St. Lucy’s Day (Dec.
 13) and New Year’s Day.

-In these hectic, too-bright-and-shiny modern times, and maybe because of its dramatic disconnect, I think we need it more than ever.
+In these hectic, too-bright-and-shiny modern times, and maybe because of modern life’s dramatic disconnect, I think we need it more than ever.
 So I try to observe it for the ten days before and ten days after Winter Solstice.
 I like this timing because it concludes on New Year’s Eve.

 In the Halcyon Days, we enter a period when we leave behind our ordinary cares and the workaday world.
 This ancient practice calls us to pause, honor the rites of Yule, and celebrate with peace and kindness.